WWE News: John Cena’s Opponent For ‘Wrestlemania 34’ Has Been Revealed

 Before John Cena teams with Nikki Bella to face The Miz and Maryse at Wrestlemania 33, there are reports already claiming who he will be facing on the grandest stage of them all next year at Wrestlemania 34.
 The upcoming match with Nikki Bella was not always the plans of Cena in Orlando.
-Originally, the long awaited match with The Undertaker was on the table before WWE officials canceled it for the mixed tag team match.
+Originally, the long-awaited match with The Undertaker was on the table before WWE officials canceled it for the mixed tag team match.

 There were also rumors about John Cena taking on Samoa Joe on the grandest stage of them all.
-The WWE Universe was excited about that possibility too before WWE sent Joe to Raw instead of SmackDown.
+The WWE Universe was excited about that possibility, too, before WWE sent Joe to Raw instead of SmackDown.
 The match with Nikki Bella, The Miz, and Maryse may seem like a disappointment to many next to those dream matches.
 But, the mixed tag match will provide WWE fans with a different kind of Wrestlemania moment.

 Over the course of the build to the match, Miz and Maryse have been playing up the fact that John Cena will “never” propose to Nikki Bella.
 WWE could be setting up for a marriage proposal on the grandest stage of them all.
 It would go down in WWE history as one of the most romantic moments between two top stars.